 Non-Food items on sale include Sunscreen and Insect Repellent.
 You’ll also see the lowest prices of the season for Charcoal – until the fall clearance overstock sales.

-Grocery Store Sales Cycles for Summer – June, July, and August
+Summer Grocery Store Sales Cycles – June, July & Aug.

 Father’s Day – June